FlamingosProject/git-progress-display/README.md

 ## Intent

-The goal is to have a number of Git submodules of an upstream repo, each pointing to a successive numbered branch in that repo displaying work-in-progress.
-This allows the reader to jump directly into a directory corresponding to a particular checkpoint "chapter".
+The goal is to have a number of Git submodules of an upstream repo, each pointing to a *viewpoint*: a successive numbered branch in that repo displaying work-in-progress.
+A viewpoint allows the reader to jump directly into a directory corresponding to a particular point in development.
 The top-level directory in the `main` branch is decoupled from these branches, so it can be updated separately without disturbing the force.

 For example, here's what a `main` branch might look like.
 (The README here is the top-level project README.)